MJHRHGSS/Emerald/README.md

 # Emerald

-Emerald is a kid-friendly interpreted language scripting language built to be clean, expressive, and powerful.
-Designed for quick scripts, configuration, and teaching.
+Emerald is a kid-friendly interpreted scripting language built to be clean, expressive, and powerful.
+It's designed for quick scripts, configuration, and teaching.

 ---